tsubo164/turbine-docs/docs/index.md

 - Compiles to bytecode
 - Executed on the Virtual Machine
-- Compler and VM are written in C11
+- Compiler and VM are written in C11
 - Automatic memory management via garbage collection

 ## Table of Contents